 Here at The Law Offices of David P. Kashani, APLC, our team is steadfastly on your side.
 We will do our best to ensure that your loved one is properly cared for and, in circumstances where they have been abused, justice is meted out, and compensation is rendered.

 The elderly deserve the best, and our experienced legal team will see to it that you or your family member receives the best.
-Contact our offices right away to schedule a consultation so that we can discuss your circumstances.
+Contact our offices in Los Angeles, Lancaster, and Seattle right away to schedule a consultation so that we can discuss your circumstances.
 We can schedule appointments outside of normal business hours with advanced notice to best work with your schedule.